 Citrus fruits range from sweet to sour and they include oranges, limes and lemons.
 Different types of citrus fruits have similar nutrients but in slightly different amounts.
-The different species of Citrus described by Sanskrit writers
+The different species of Citrus described by Sanskrit writers are as follows:

 Goranebu - The variety of Citrus Acida called Goranebu, yields the lemon juice used in medicine.